 is where it is supposedly safe for a person to work with and in close proximity to a robot arm.
 This however is illusionary.
 A robot that is tuned to stop on impact may not be safe.
 For a start, any mass in motion needs time to stop; it's a law of physics (Newton's first law).
 Robots where the trip torque can be set at low thresholds are too slow for any practical industrial application.
-Where you see a video of a robot bumping into a person, then stopping, the collision is always in open air.
+Where you see a video of a robot bumping into a person, then stopping due to force sensing, the collision is always in open air.
+It still has to bump into you, then decelerate which takes extra distance.
 If the same robot traps your hand between its end effector and the bench it will hurt you.
-Any robot carrying an end effector or payload of any mass at any practical speed is a hazard and it will hurt you no matter what label you put on it.

 ST Robotics Workspace Sentry: collaborative robotics safety system